Master The Art Of Corporate Speak To “Impress” Your Colleagues With These 5 Words

 “Actionable insights” is a corporate euphemism for “useful information”.
 It suggests a clear objective, but often leaves you staring at a blank roadmap, without practical guidance.
 These insights often promise to revolutionise your work, yet frequently deliver nothing more than a fleeting sense of enlightenment.

-How its often used: "We need to generate actionable insights to drive revenue growth.”
+How it’s often used: "We need to generate actionable insights to drive revenue growth.”

 What it really means: Useful information that can be acted upon